 The International Nurse Researcher Hall of Fame recognizes STTI members who have achieved long-term, broad national and/or international recognition for their work; and whose research has impacted the profession and the people it serves.
 Check the webpage for the annual deadline to submit a nomination.

-STTI sponsors and co-sponsors several grants for nurse researchers.
-Awards range from US $2,000 to US $10,000.
-For a full list of grants and their deadlines, visit the Grants webpage.
+Every year, STTI sponsors and co-sponsors, with collaborating nursing organizations, over 20 grants for nurse researchers.
+Awards range from US $2,000 to US $20,000.
+Applications are now being accepted!
+See the full list of grants and their deadlines.